Canon 750D vs Hasselblad X1D

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 750D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.